MFA & Certificate Info Session

 The MFA programs, offered with concentrations in Painting or in Sculpture, continue the ethos of the teaching methods defined by the School's history within a recognized degree program.
 The MFA is based on maintaining a full-time, rigorous studio practice.
 Students are engaged in their work a minimum of 40 hours per week for the duration of their two years at the School.

 Application Priority deadline is February 15.
 Students are only accepted for fall enrolment.
 Applicants must have completed a Bachelor's degree or its equivalent prior to enrolling in the program.
-Forms cannot be completed online, but must be printed and mailed to the School at the address provided.

 If you wish to make an appointment to learn about our MFA, take a tour or discuss any of our other programs, please write to: firstname.lastname@example.org for more information.